keboola/connection-docs/components/extractors/storage/google-drive/index.md

 |5|BMW|Isetta|2|3|2285|

-The `second` column now contains the row preceding the actual header row which was transformed into the `key` column, i.e. the column class.
+The `second` column now contains the row preceding the actual header row which was transformed into the `key` column, i.e., the column class.

 |key|value|second|
 |---|---|---|